Annika-Nyholm/notes-Annika-Nyholm-1/readme.md

 ## Credentials:
 For testing purposes, the database username and password are documented in the project.
 Be sure to configure your environment settings before running the project.

-# Simple document system with a relations database

-An assignment for school.
-An application to create, read, and edit documents and store them to a SQL database.
-I chose to edit with tinyMCE.

 ## Screenshots